sifatkhan1990/My-Projects/Discovering Word Synonyms and Topics/README.md

 3. Refer to "procurement_word2vec_output.csv" to view input data for tableau
 4. Refer to "tableau/Tableau_Dashboard_v1.twbx" to view visualisation of top 10 most associated words per target word and topic discovery from word clusters
 5. Refer to "Serial Number Mapping.ipynb" to view code that maps a set of discovered topics for every text in the raw data
-6. Refer to "procurement_enterprise_sg.csv" to view final result from mapping